Nail the types of tacos in Tucson & be prepared to tackle taco menus confidently.

 When rehydrated and seasoned, it becomes machaca.
 You can find it in broth or lightly reconstituted and cooked with peppers and eggs.
 Our favorite carne seca and machaca come from El Charro Cafe, El Minuto, El Cisne, and Anita Street Market.

 A specialty of Michoacán, carnitas is fatty pork slowly cooked in its own fat.
 Once the pork is cooked through and tender, the outside is crisped.
-Our favorite is at Carnitas La Yoca.
+Our favorites are at Carnitas La Yoca and Carnitas Los Gordos.

 Chicharrón is deep-fried chunks of pork skin, pork, or beef.
 You can get it crunchy straight out of the fryer or simmered in salsa.
 Our favorites are at I Love Tacos, Tacos El Rustico, Taqueria El Pueblito, and La Botana.